TapTrap-LLC/canopy-wireframes/STAKING_IMPROVEMENTS.md

 ---

-## Task 4: CNPY Multi-Chain Staking (Future Implementation)
+## Task 4: CNPY Multi-Chain Staking (Implemented)

 ### Requirements (from CHANGES_STAKING.md conversation)
-- CNPY should always be at the top of the staking list
+- CNPY should always be at the top of the staking list ✅
-- When staking CNPY, users can select multiple chains
+- When staking CNPY, users can select multiple chains ✅
-- Staking CNPY for a chain earns you the native token (baby token) of that chain
+- Staking CNPY for a chain earns you the native token (baby token) of that chain ✅
 - Example: Stake 1000 CNPY for Chain ID 1 (CNPY), Chain ID 200 (Game), Chain ID 300 (DeFi Masters)
   - You earn CNPY rewards
   - You earn GAME rewards
   - You earn DFIM rewards
-- This is an `editStake` transaction that modifies the committees field
+- This is an `editStake` transaction that modifies the committees field ✅

 ### Key Concepts from Conversation
 1. **Single CNPY Stake Applied to Multiple Chains**: Users have one CNPY balance staked, but it applies to up to 15 chains